MrFlick/show-of-hands/README.md

  1. Copy the config.default.js file to config.js
  2. Make sure path to DB exists.
 Run `sqlite3 db/data.sqlite3 ".read db-schema.sql"` to initialize DB schema

+ This application should run on the Google Compute Engine.
+To setup the machine with all the necessary dependencies, use the commands in

+    scripts/setup.sh

  ## Running

   1. Use `npm run build` to compile the client side code